springernature/frontend-toolkits/toolkits/global/packages/global-footer/README.md

 #### Using the Corporate footer

-The footer component doesn't include a `<footer>` region/landmark.
-This must be added by your product to allow the use of custom items inside a common `<footer>`.

 #### Template partials

 The main template (`index.hbs`) wraps partials includes for the product and corporate footer sections.
 These partials are dynamic and their locations are stored in variables passed with the data - `productFooter` and `corporateFooter`.
 An example of this can be seen below and in the `demo`'s `context.json` file.